CycloneDX/guides/MBOM/en/0x30-Use_Case_Software_Simple.md

 In this example, the workflow represents the single `task` execution as follows:

 ```
+{
+  “bom-ref": "cdx:mbom:workflow:uuid:431ff656-8f90-410b-a614-c3916b842036",
+  “uid": ”uuid:431ff656-8f90-410b-a614-c3916b842036",
+  “taskTypes”: [“clean”, “build”],
+  “tasks”: [
+    // task goes here
+  ],
+  “taskDependencies”: [
+    {
+      “ref”: “cdx:mbom:task:uuid:dbb6…"
+    }
+  ],
+  “trigger”: {
+    // trigger goes here
+  },
+  “resourceReferences”: [...],
+  “runtimeTopology”: [...],
+  ...
+}
 ```

 ### Formula

-This `workflow` can then be packaged into a `formula` using the following syntax:
+The `formula`for building this example application, in addition to describing the single `workflow` for this example, also includes the full listing (or manifest) of resources referenced by the workflow and its task.
+These elements can be represented as follows:

 ```
+TODO
 ```

-and placed under the CycloneDX BOM's `formulation` key:
+and finally the `formula` is placed under the CycloneDX BOM's `formulation` keyname:

 ```
+TODO
 ```

 ---